chili-publish/grafx-documentation/docs/release-notes/index.md

 ### Improvements

-- Enhanced CHILI GraFx's handling of large VDP jobs.
+- Enhanced CHILI GraFx's handling of large VDP[^1] jobs.
-Now, media assets caching is improved, significantly reducing the overall processing time.
+Media assets caching is improved, significantly reducing the overall processing time.
+[^1]: VDP: Variable Data Processing, a.k.a.
+Variable Data Printing
 - Improved performance
 Several technical improvements to the tech stack result in overall better performance.
 - Improved preview of assets with blend mode in the GraFx Publisher Editor